 Where do cicadas live?

 Where do you find cicadas?
-Periodic cicadas (like Brood X), or those that emerge from the ground every few years, are only found in North America.
+Periodic cicadas (like Brood X and other broods), or those that emerge from the ground every few years, are only found in North America.
 However, cicadas are found all over the world, including in Australia and Europe.

 Can cicadas kill you?